Loading...

 How to consume boiled egg, carrots, coconut wrap, dried apricots (uncooked, sulfured) without glucose spikes

-Take a short walk after eating to help your body use up excess glucose and smooth out potential spikes.
+Take a short walk or engage in light physical activity after eating to help your body process the carbohydrates more efficiently.

 healthspan-mbl